teamleadercrm/ui-colors/README.md

+> [!WARNING]
+> This package is deprecated.
+The content is moved to the [@teamleader/ahoy](https://www.npmjs.com/package/@teamleader/ahoy) package.
+> The further development of the project will be closed-source but the package will be published under the new name.

 # Teamleader UI Colors

 Teamleader UI colors is a package that defines the colors that we use in our UI package and projects.